olivierfriard/some_info/sounds distances with DTWave.md

 ```
 occam-run -nnodeXX ofriard/acoustic dtwave_dist -d my_sounds_archive -c 6 -k config_htk
 ```
-The results will be saved in a file named my_sounds_archive.distances.tsv:
+If no output is specified, the results will be saved in a file with a name based on the directory name (my_sounds_archive.distances.tsv in the above example).